teppeis/renovate-config/README.md

 - Ignore `node_modules`, `bower_components`, and various test/tests directories
 - Group monorepo packages together
 - Group ESLint, the plugins, the config and Prettier together
+- Pin and update Docker digest in CircleCI yaml with automerge on Saturday morning

 ```json
 {